wooga/atlas-paket/README.md

 | paketPack-*packageId* | paketBootstrap      | `wooga.gradle.paket.pack.tasks.PaketPack`         | Packs the [`paket.template`][paket_template]  file into a `nupkg` package |

 The plugin checks if the `paket-get` plugin is applied.
 If so, it will make all `PaketPack` tasks [`dependOn`][gradle_dependsOn] `paketInstall`.

+### Version for package

+The default value for the version parameter in the `PaketPack` task will be determined like:

+1. use version in `paket.template` if available
+2. fallback to `project.version` if available (`!=unspecified`)

+If the default value for version property could not be set and the task was not configured with a custom version, `gradle` will fail.

 ### Artifacts
 When you apply the `paket-pack` plugin your project will produce artifacts in the `nupkg` configuration.